- Background Information and Aims of Policy

 4. Roles and Responsibilities

-4.1 Under the Research and Professional Doctorate Degree regulations as well as this policy, ADR provides critical Faculty oversight at each stage of the examination process and makes recommendation to HETS.
+4.1 Under the Research Higher Degree regulations as well as this Policy, the ADR provides Faculty oversight at each stage of the examination process and makes recommendations to the PVCR.

 5. Related Policies